radenadri/SWAPI-Flutter/README.md

 ## Notes

-Compiled using Flutter 3.22.1 via FVM.
-Also compatible with newest version of Flutter.
+Compiled using Flutter 3.24.1 via FVM.

 While you developing, make sure you run :